 14) Show (Show/Hide Symbols ($, %) for the selected rows)

-To modify the format of a Row, first check the box of the Row, then make the changes on the Formatting Tool.
+To modify the format of a row, first check the box of the row and then make the changes on the Formatting Tool.

-- Copy - Create copies of the selected Rows
+- Copy - Creates copies of the selected rows

-- Flip - Flip the sign on the Row when displaying on Reports (Positive vs. Negative).
-Typically Rows that contain GL Accounts that belong to the following GL Types will necessitate a Flip to the Negative ( - ) sign:
+- Flip - Flips the sign on the selected rows when displaying on Reports (Positive vs. Negative).
+Typically rows that contain GL Accounts that belong to the following GL Types will necessitate a flip to the Negative ( - ) sign: